BlackPi3/har/README.md

 * Final summary metrics (also in `results.json`).

 ## Hyperparameter Optimization (Optuna)
 Use the HPO orchestrator to run sequential Optuna trials.
-The search space is defined in YAML and maps Hydra keys to distributions.
+The search space is defined in code (see `experiments/run_optuna.py::build_space`) and maps Hydra keys to distributions.

 ### Sweep outputs (SLURM)
-When launched via `experiments/slurm_sweep.sh`, all sweep artifacts are written into a single directory on scratch:
+When launched via `experiments/slurm_optuna.sh`, all sweep artifacts are written into a single directory on scratch:

 - Root: `/netscratch/$USER/experiments/output/<study_name>/`
   - Per‑trial Hydra run dirs: `trial_<N>/...`